AnyLog-co/documentation/examples/Configuration.md

 #### Assign values to variable names
-Every node maintains a local dictionary with key value names.
+Every node maintains a local dictionary with key value pairs.
 Users can associate values to variable names as needed.
 The command ```get dictionary``` shows the variables and their assigned values.
-The command get ```get ![variable name]``` returns the variable value (or, on the CLI the variable name prefixed by exclamation point returns the variable value, i.e. !ip).
+The command get ```get ![variable name]``` returns the variable value (or, on the CLI the variable name prefixed by exclamation point returns the variable value, i.e. ```!ip```).
 <pre>

 # Generic Variables